puja2196/LLVM-tutorial/LLVM-Installation-Steps.md

    which can be loaded dynamically while loading the pass.

-5. Finally, compile and install LLVM. cmake --build build / ninja -j32
+5. Finally, compile and install LLVM. cmake --build build / cd build && ninja -j32
    This will compile llvm, clang and lld.

    After building all, to check all are working as expected or not, use: